 If you’re in a car, it’s just a 10-15 minute drive from the city centre, at 141 Western Road, Ngongotaha.

 If you don’t have a car, you can take a bus.
-Get on the Number 1 CityRide bus; hourly departures from the Rotorua iSite directly into Agrodome.
+Get on the Number 1 CityRide bus; hourly departures from the Rotorua iSite directly into the Agrodome.
 For full details, refer to the Rotorua Bay Bus information page.

 Hours